faranalytics/dialog/README.md

 #### new WebSocketListener(options)

-- options `<{ webSocket: ws.WebSocket, twilioController: TwilioController, callSidToTwilioVoIP: Map<string, TwilioVoIP> }>`
+- options `<{ webSocket: ws.WebSocket, twilioGateway: TwilioGateway, callSidToTwilioVoIP: Map<string, TwilioVoIP> }>`

 Use a `WebSocketListener` in order to translate Twilio Media Stream messages into `VoIP` events for the associated `TwilioVoIP` instance.
-This class is managed by `TwilioController` and not typically constructed directly.
+This class is managed by `TwilioGateway` and not typically constructed directly.

 _public_ **webSocketListener.webSocket**